dimakg/GCD/README.md

 5) The measurement columns during this step were named according to the file features.txt.
 Symbols '(' and ')' where deleted, '-' was replaced by'_'.
 The first and the last column names were added to describe subjects and labels.
 More information on the column names can be found in a CodeBook.md file (link to file here)

 6) From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+CHANGE